 Handling cash payments is a good example of what the undeposited funds feature in QuickBooks was built for.
-If your P.O.S. system doesn't come with a daily sales summary that breaks out payments as you need them broken out, then you need to develop a custom report or have your P.O.S. provider customize a report for you.
+If your P.O.S. system doesn't come with a daily sales summary that breaks out payments as you need them broken out, then you need to develop a custom report or have your restaurant bookkeeper create a report for you.

 Otherwise, your accounting system will not be accurate and you won't be able to reconcile your bank accounts!

 As you grow into multiple restaurant locations, having this daily sales system in place will prove invaluable.

 Payroll can be a massive pain for your restaurant or restaurant group.
 When planning for business growth, it is necessary to delegate out tasks to ensure that all steps are being properly accounted for.